-Beginning July 1, 2018, our office will begin refunding all credit balances on student accounts for the current and prior terms to the student (exception - see parent plus loan refunds).
+Credit balances on student accounts for the current and prior terms are refunded to the student with two exceptions (exceptions - see parent plus loan refunds & withdrawals).
 This means that if you have overpaid in a prior or current term, and simply left the balance to pay future charges, you may receive a refund.
 At our discretion, there may be some credit balances that require review prior to releasing the refund.
 If there is a credit balance on your account for a current or prior term and you wish for those credits to be refunded, please contact our office.
 As always, the Office of Student Financial Aid will review all refunds for students who have received aid and reserve the right to hold the credit balances from being refunded until any issues are resolved.
 If you have already contacted us to request that your payment is held for a future term, we will honor existing requests, but moving forward, we will not be able to honor these requests.
 As a reminder, we will only be refunding current and prior terms which means payments made for future terms that posted in a future term will not be refunded.
 Online payments post to a term based on the term the student/parent select prior to selecting the “pay now” button.
 Please see the "Refunds (Application of Payments)" tab to see how your payment is applied to an account and could impact how a credit balance is refunded.